All the balls we carry are USAPA approved for tournament play which means they are accepted in competitions across North America. (Except Onix Pure)

 When it comes to durability most players will use a set of pickleballs until they break or crack.
 This is very common however top players will notice when balls wear out; the plastic softens over time and the ball shape can be altered from hitting so for optimal use you should likely change balls before they break.
 How long this takes varies on the player so there’s no set length of time, if you feel like your balls are bouncing funny or not traveling as far as usual those are good indicators of wear.

-Onix Fuse: Available in both indoor and outdoor models, Onix has put a lot of research and technology into making a great pickleball.
+Onix Fuse: Available in indoor and outdoor (Onix Fuse G2), Onix has put a lot of research and technology into making a great pickleball.
 Authentic bounce technology uses a special material to get a consistent bounce and their True Flight seamless design generates a stable path through the air and reduces chances of cracking or breaking.
 These have been our top selling pickleball and we’ve had excellent customer feedback, Onix is an industry leader and their pickleballs set the bar high.

 Penn 40: This ball is available in both indoor and outdoor options.
 The Penn ball is great for recreational play, coaching, and some tournaments where a slower ball is preferred.
 It is USAPA approved for tournament use but it tends to be a bit softer and slower than other balls which is why it’s great for coaching.
 Head has enhanced durability and visibility on this ball compared to other balls on the market.